mevellea/telegram_menu/README.md

 You first need to [create a Telegram bot], then you can refer to the sample code in ``tests\test_connection.py`` to run a complete use-case.

+A session can be started with the keyword ``/start`` from a Telegram client.

 Following code block creates a ``Hello, World!`` message:

 ```python